 CERAD word learning subset: assesses immediate and delayed learning ability for new verbal information.
-The test consists of three consecutive learning trials and a delayed recall.
+The test comprises three consecutive learning trials and a delayed recall test.
 For the learning trials, participants are instructed to read aloud 10 unrelated words, one at a time, as they are presented.
 Immediately following the presentation of the words, participants recall as many words as possible.
 In each of the three learning trials, the order of the 10 words is changed.
 The maximum score possible on each trial is 10.
-A score under 10 indicating cognitive impairment (DSM, 2021).
+A score under 10 indicates cognitive impairment [16].

-Confounding variables including gender, smoking, socio-economic status, and age were included in multi-variate models.
-Supplemental material 1 discusses the rationale for inclusion of these confounders.
+Confounding variables, including sex, smoking, socioeconomic status (SES), and age, were included in multivariate models.
+The rationale for the inclusion of these confounders is discussed in Supplementary Material 1.

-Approximately 10% of recorded interviews were independently reviewed over the course of the data collection cycles, to clarify inconsistent responses, to evaluate the quality of the data and to finalize the data set.
-Moreover, NHANES is a national representative survey, which improves the validity by reducing sample bias.
-Whole blood Mn specimens are processed, stored and shipped to the Division of Laboratory Sciences, National Center of Environmental Health and Centers for Disease Control and Prevention for analysis.
-Whole blood Mn concentrations are determined using inductively coupled plasma mass spectrometry.
+Approximately 10% of recorded interviews were independently reviewed over the course of the data collection cycles to clarify inconsistent responses, evaluate the quality of the data, and finalize the data set.
+Moreover, the NHANES is a national representative survey, which improves validity by reducing sample bias.
+Whole blood Mn specimens were processed, stored, and shipped for analysis to the Division of Laboratory Sciences, National Center of Environmental Health, and Centers for Disease Control and Prevention.
+Whole blood Mn concentrations were determined using inductively coupled plasma mass spectrometry.

-We merged the 2011-2012 and 2013-2014 NHANES survey cycles (19,931 participants):

-After excluding participants with age under 60 years and participants without Mn data (missing), we received total sample size of n=2,439 (Figure 1).
+We merged the 2011–2012 and 2013–2014 NHANES survey cycles (19,931 participants).
+After excluding participants younger than 60 years of age and participants without Mn data (missing), we obtained a total sample size of 2,439 (Figure 1).
 Power calculation was conducted based on published measurements of one of the metrics of cognitive function, CERAD.
-Based on population average of CERAD of 79.8 (9.4) (Rossetti, Cullum, Hynan & Lacritz, 2010), with an anticipated decrease of 10% of mean CERAD for exposed individuals, with a sample size of 2439 and alpha of 0.5, statistical power would be greater than 99%.
-With a more conservative 1% decrease mean CERAD score, power would be 84%, meaning there would be a 16% probability of a type-II error occurring.
-Consequently, there is sufficient statistical power (ß> 0.80) with a sample size of 2439 participants.
+Based on a population average CERAD of 79.8 (standard deviation, 9.4) [17], with an anticipated decrease of 10% in the mean CERAD for exposed individuals, the statistical power would be greater than 99% with a sample size of 2,439 and alpha of 0.5.
+With a more conservative 1% decrease in the mean CERAD score, the power would be 84%, meaning that there would be a 16% probability of a type II error occurring.
+Consequently, there is sufficient statistical power (β > 0.80) with a sample size of 2,439 participants.

-SAS V.9.2 was used for statistical analyses.
-Because of the wide range of cognitive function in the elderly population, individual cognitive tests are subject to floor and ceiling effects.
-To minimize such effects, we created a composite cognitive z-score by using the average of the standardized scores of the six cognitive tests (3 trials of CERAD Word List Learning Test, CERAD delayed recall, Animal fluency test and DSST).
-Graphical tests of the residues were done to test the normality assumption of the composite z-score.
-Descriptive statistics for our study population including proportions, Medians and IQRs were calculated.
+SAS version 9.2 was used for statistical analyses.
+Because of the wide range of cognitive functions in the elderly population, individual cognitive tests are subject to floor and ceiling effects.
+To minimize such effects, we created a composite cognitive z-score by using the average of the standardized scores of the six cognitive tests (animal fluency test, DSST, CERAD delayed recall, and three trials of the CERAD word list learning test).
+Graphical tests of the residues were conducted to test the normality assumption of the composite z-score.
+Descriptive statistics for our study population, including proportions, medians, and interquartile ranges (IQRs), were calculated.
 Univariate linear regression of the association between blood Mn and composite z-score was performed (Model 1).
-Afterwards, multivariate linear regression was performed to assess the association between blood Mn and composite z-score adjusted for gender, age, race/ethnicity, education level, total number of people in the family, smoking cigarettes and income (family monthly poverty level category) (Model 2).
-Only significant covariates in Model 2 were included in Model 3.
+Afterward, multivariate linear regression was applied to assess the association between the blood Mn and composite z-score adjusted for sex, age, race/ethnicity, education level, total number of people in the family, cigarette smoking, and income (family monthly poverty level category) (Model 2).
+Only those covariates that were significant in Model 2 were included in Model 3.
 We evaluated the association between continuous blood Mn and composite z-scores, in addition to quartiles of blood Mn and composite z-scores.
-Sensitivity analyses was done by comparing the different multivariate linear regression models to assess how inclusion or exclusion will affect the outcome.
+Sensitivity analyses were conducted by comparing the different multivariate linear regression models to assess how inclusion or exclusion affected outcomes.

 Results